mmcgill/mc3p/README.md

 the result of each command issued by the user.
 Note that since these messages are sent to the client, and not the server, they are not visible to any other user on the server.

-## Installation.

-mc3p should run on any system with a working installation of Python 2.7.
-So far, mc3p has been tested on OS X and Linux.

-To install and use mc3p, ...